ebdrup/moduleconfig/README.md

 moduleconfig
 ============

 loading configuration files for node modules.
+If you are building a node module that needs a configuration file, you have come to the right place.

 You are building a module `X` with a config file
 ------------------------------------------------